Can You Claim an RESP on Your Taxes?

 Tax-free growth and compounding

-As we mentioned, RESPs grow tax free, preventing you from paying RESP tax until the money is withdrawn from the account.
+As we mentioned, RESPs grow tax-free, preventing you from paying RESP tax until the money is withdrawn from the account.
 This allows for compound growth, which maximizes the long-term value of your RESP.
 Ultimately, parents will benefit from this tax deferral, as the accumulated earnings can grow more efficiently over time.

 Tuition tax credits offset RESP tax

-When the student beneficiary withdraws their education assistance payment (includes investment earnings and government grants), they won’t be taxed as highly, given their likely lower tax bracket.
+When the student beneficiary withdraws their education assistance payment (including investment earnings and government grants), they won’t be taxed as highly, given their likely lower tax bracket.
 Students can also use their tuition tax credits and other deductions to offset any liabilities they may have that calendar year.

 Tax-efficient withdrawal strategies